-- a.
-The notice must be: - (1) Written in language understandable to the general public; and - (2) Provided in the native language, as defined in rule 281-120.25(34CFR303), of the parent or other mode of communication used by the parent, unless it is clearly not feasible to do so. - b.
-If the native language or other mode of communication of the parent is not a written language, the public agency or designated EIS provider must take steps to ensure that: - (1) The notice is translated orally or by other means to the parent in the parent's native language or other mode of communication; - (2) The parent understands the notice; and - (3) There is written evidence that the requirements of this subrule have been met.
-[ARC 0100C, IAB 4/18/12, effective 5/23/12]
+a.
+The notice must be:

+- (1) Written in language understandable to the general public; and - (2) Provided in the native language, as defined in rule 281-120.25(34CFR303), of the parent or other mode of communication used by the parent, unless it is clearly not feasible to do so. - b.
+If the native language or other mode of communication of the parent is not a written language, the public agency or designated EIS provider must take steps to ensure that: - (1) The notice is translated orally or by other means to the parent in the parent's native language or other mode of communication; - (2) The parent understands the notice; and - (3) There is written evidence that this subrule has been satisfied.